LogoLogo

 There are so many nuances connected with requesting items in a list.
 By default, it's recommended using OData operations as the most simple, straightforward and RESTful approach.

-But OData doesn't cover all of the needs and you got to switch back but not necessarily backward to CAML methods.
+But OData doesn't cover all of the needs and you got to switch back but not necessarily backward to methods.
 There a lot of gaps which can force you doing this: single valued MMD fields, group by requests, getting items from a view, to name just a few.
 Sometimes it's old known bugs or limitations, sometimes a specific functionality which was in the CAML days.

 Get items by CAML